EPA Cleanups: GE-Pittsfield/Housatonic River Site

 Non-River Cleanup Areas

-To date, 130,500 cubic yards of soil was removed from the 17 completed cleanup areas.
+To date, 144,000 cubic yards (cy) of soil has been was removed from the 18 completed cleanup areas.

 50 acres of cleaned up property has been transferred to PEDA for redevelopment.
 PEDA currently has two tenants; a two-acre solar array and a financial services company.